sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

     <pre>cbd logs cloudbreak</pre>

-    You should see a message like this in the log: `Started CloudbreakApplication in 36.823 seconds.` Cloudbreak normally takes less than a minute to start.
+    You should see a message like this in the log: `Started CloudbreakApplication in 36.823 seconds.` Cloudbreak takes less than a minute to start.
+If you try to access the Cloudbreak UI before Cloudbreak started, you will get a "Bad Gateway" error or "Cannot connect to Cloubdreak" error.

 ### Access Cloudbreak UI